casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 ### String {#clvalue-string}

-Strings serialize as a 32-bit integer representing the length in bytes (note: this might be different than the number of characters since special characters, such as emojis, take more than one byte), followed by the UTF-8 encoding of the characters in the string.
+Strings serialize as a 32-bit integer representing the length in bytes (that might be different than the number of characters since special characters, such as emojis, take more than one byte), followed by the UTF-8 encoding of the characters in the string.

 -   E.g. `"Hello, World!"` serializes as `0x0d00000048656c6c6f2c20576f726c6421`